traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

         task: whoami
     ```

-## Traefik Resource Configuration
+## Routing Configuration

-!!! tip "Custom Resources"
+### Custom Resource Definition (CRD)

-    * The complete list of custom resources can be found in [the reference page](../../reference/dynamic-configuration/kubernetes-crd.md).
+* You can find an exhaustive list, generated from Traefik's source code, of the custom resources and their attributes in [the reference page](../../reference/dynamic-configuration/kubernetes-crd.md).
-    * Don't forget to apply [the prerequisites](../../providers/kubernetes-crd.md#configuration-requirements) before using the Traefik custom resources.
+* Validate that [the prerequisites](../../providers/kubernetes-crd.md#configuration-requirements) are fulfilled before using the Traefik custom resources.
-    * Traefik CRD are bricks that you can assemble according to your needs, choose from the [Available Custom Resources](#available-custom-resources) list.
+* Traefik CRDs are building blocks that you can assemble according to your needs.

-### Available Custom Resources
+You can find an excerpt of the available custom resources in the table below:

 | Kind                                     | Purpose                                                       | Concept Behind                                                 |
 |------------------------------------------|---------------------------------------------------------------|----------------------------------------------------------------|